pyrevitlabs/pyRevit/docs/index.rst

 **Getting Started**

-I suggest reading this section completely as it provides 99% of what you will need to know in developing scripts in pyRevit environment.
+I suggest reading this section completely as it provides 99% of what you will need to know for developing scripts in pyRevit environment.
 Other sections dive deeper into pyRevit inner workings.

 * :doc:`scriptanatomy`